David Olivier: Philosophy

 Olivier opposes speciesism, which he defines in these terms: "Speciesism is to species as racism is to race and sexism is to sex: a discrimination based upon species, nearly always in favour of the members of the human species, Homo sapiens."
 He also contends that "species" do not exist and asserts that the concept is irrevocably essentialist and should be ontologically discarded in the same way that race has been for humans.

 A utilitarian, Olivier considers that "the sole relevant criterion for taking into account the interests of a being is its being sentient and thus having interests", that is to say that they have feelings.
 For him, ethics is the science of the right answer to the question "what to do?", and therefore the consideration of the consequences of the actions envisaged from the point of view of sentient beings potentially affected.
 Olivier is also a hedonistic utilitarian.
 That is to say, he considers "it is these sensations, and they alone, which have a moral value, positive for happiness, negative for unhappiness; this value is independent of any other characteristic of the being that experiences them".
 The just act is therefore, according to him, that which puts the world in the best possible state, that is to say, the state in which sentient beings experience the most happiness and the least unhappiness.

-Olivier is an antinaturalist, in that he considers nature not to exist, and that it has no reason to affect our ethical decisions.
-He also argues that the naturalization of animals is one of the determining factors of their domination.
-Olivier's antinaturalism is associated with his defense of interventions in favour of reducing wild animal suffering, and his rejection of environmentalism.
+Olivier is an antinaturalist, in that he considers nature not to exist, and that it has no reason to affect the ethical decisions of humans.
+He also argues that the naturalisation of animals is one of the determining factors of their domination.
+Olivier's antinaturalism is associated with his defense of interventions in favour of reducing wild animal suffering, as well as his rejection of environmentalism.
 His views have led him to be cited on numerous occasions in the works and forums of critics of antispeciesism.

-Olivier defines himself as progressive, in that he considers significant progress in the state of the world to be possible, but does not describe himself as a revolutionary because he does not believe that such progress can be made in a "great evening".
+Olivier defines himself as progressive, in that he considers significant progress in the state of the world to be possible but does not describe himself as a revolutionary because he does not believe that such progress can be made in a "great evening".